Landscaping and Planting a Garden from Scratch

 • The average yard is relatively big

-• A lot of people have a gardener at least once a week to mow the lawn and maintain flowerbeds.
+• Some people have a gardener at least once a week to mow the lawn and maintain flowerbeds.

 • Garden maintenance is almost a year-round activity.